eslint/eslint/docs/rules/indent.md

     * `body` (default: 1) enforces indentation level for the body of a function expression.
 * `"CallExpression"` takes an object to define rules for function call expressions.
     * `arguments` (off by default) enforces indentation level for arguments in a call expression.
 This can either be a number indicating indentation level, or the string `"first"` indicating that all arguments of the expression must be aligned with the first argument.
+* `"ArrayExpression"` (default: 1) enforces indentation level for elements in arrays.
+It can also be set to the string `"first"`, indicating that all the elements in the array should be aligned with the first element.
+* `"ObjectExpression"` (default: 1) enforces indentation level for properties in objects.
+It can be set to the string `"first"`, indicating that all properties in the object should be aligned with the first property.

 Level of indentation denotes the multiple of the indent specified.
 Example: